eikenb/redis-queue-ok/Readme.md

 other monitoring software that supports external programs.

     $ queue-ok -h
-    Usage: [options] queue-ok
+    Usage: [options] ./queue-ok
     Options (for optional email message):
       -e=false: enable email message
       -f="": From: address
+      -l=false: left push (test index -1)
+      -p="resque*:queue:*": queue key pattern
+      -r=true: right push (test index 0)
       -s="localhost:25": smtp server
       -t="": To: address
     Returns:
     0 on success
     1 not used
-        2 when queue is not being processed
+    2 when queue issued not being processed
     3 when there is an error with the check

 ## How it works